Prem-minister/helloprem/README.md

 ## About this website

 I have developed this website entirely from scratch using HTML, CSS, SCSS and JavaScript.
-It took exactly one month a half to complete this entire website, including the mobile responsive.
+It took exactly one month to fully develop this entire website, including the mobile responsive.

 Here, I would like to thank and give credit to [brittanychiang.com](https://brittanychiang.com) as I took a lot of design inspiration from her personal website.
 I hope you will check out her personal website as well because she has really outdone it